There’s no place like Rovaniemi, the Official Hometown of Santa Claus, for a genuine Christmas experience.

 – They are much more than a means of transport to me – they’re gentle and kind, and they stick together – come to think of it, they’re like an embodiment of the spirit of Christmas, Santa remarks.

-Getting to know reindeer is easy in Rovaniemi, as many reindeer tours and farm visits are available – some of them in and some to Santa Claus Village.
+Getting to know reindeer is easy in Rovaniemi, as many reindeer sleigh rides and farm visits are available – some of them in and some to Santa Claus Village.
 Kindly notice: flying reindeer are reserved for Santa only, as they require expert driving skills that take centuries to master.

 Santa’s busy schedule would fall apart without his hard-working helpers, the elves.
 Their invaluable effort is rewarded by the smiles on the faces of countless children and adults they see feeling the true spirit of Christmas.